atsheehan/ttf2image/README.md

 of the ASCII table is rendered (32 to 127) which includes the alphanumeric characters and some punctuation.
-The range of characters rendered can be changed by adjusting the START_CHAR and END_CHAR
-#defines at the top of main.c.
+The range of characters rendered can be changed by adjusting the START_CHAR and END_CHAR constants at the top of main.c.

 ## Usage